-After four years of declines, the number of home flipping sales increased slightly in 2015.
-As the real estate market rebounds across the country, house flipping is again becoming a lucrative option for some.
+The number of home flipping sales is on the rise.
+As the real estate market across the country is booming, house flipping is becoming a lucrative job option.

 Normally, if you purchase a piece of real estate to fix up and sell it at later date, the profit is taxed under the capital gains rules.
 There are even more favorable rules if the property qualifies as your principal residence.
 If you live in it more than two years during the five-year period preceding the sale, you can often exclude the gain from taxation altogether under special rules for homeowners.

 However, the IRS classifies individuals who actively purchase and remodel real estate for profit on a continuing basis as dealers rather than investors.
 For these people, the real estate is treated as inventory, rather than capital assets, and the profits on the sale of those properties is treated as ordinary income, subject to the self-employment tax.